Torey Lovullo: Arizona Diamondbacks manager

 Mike Hazen, who had worked with Lovullo with both the Indians and Red Sox, was named the new general manager of the Arizona Diamondbacks on October 16, 2016.
 Almost three weeks later, on November 4, Hazen appointed Lovullo to replace Chip Hale as the Diamondbacks' manager for the 2017 season.
 Hazen hired Lovullo over fellow managerial finalist Phil Nevin.
 In his first season as manager, he guided the team to the postseason, winning the NL Wild Card Game and finishing with a record of 93 wins and 69 losses, a 24-game improvement for the team from 2016.
 For his efforts, Lovullo was named 2017 National League Manager of the Year.

-During the April 7, 2018 game against the St. Louis Cardinals, Lovullo was ejected in the second inning after an argument with umpire Tim Timmons resulted in a fight with Cardinals catcher Yadier Molina by calling him a choice word; the Diamondbacks won that night, 4-1, thus making it Lovullo's 100th managerial victory, as well as marking him the fastest manager in Diamondbacks history to win 100 games with the team.
+During the April 7, 2018, game against the St. Louis Cardinals, Lovullo was ejected in the second inning after an argument with umpire Tim Timmons resulted in a fight with Cardinals catcher Yadier Molina by calling him a choice word; the Diamondbacks won that night, 4-1, thus making it Lovullo's 100th managerial victory, as well as marking him the fastest manager in Diamondbacks history to win 100 games with the team.
 Lovullo and Molina were suspended for a game.
 In January 2019, Lovullo and the Diamondbacks agreed to a two-year contract extension, through the 2021 season.
 The team announced a second extension for Lovullo on September 23, 2021, through the 2022 season.

+On June 4, 2023, after the Diamondbacks got out to a 35–24 record (tied for best in the National League), Lovullo was signed to a one–year extension that runs through the 2024 season.
+Despite a 84-78 record, the team made it to the 2023 World Series.